rh-mobb/ansible-rosa/roles/_vars/README.md

-cluster_create Role
+_vars Role
 =========

-This role creates a ROSA cluster
+This role is used to set default variables that span across the MOBB ROSA Roles.

 License
 -------